Business Leasing for the self-employed

-Van leasing works in a similar way to car business car leasing.
-There are two options available to you; Contract Hire and Finance Lease.
+Van leasing is not all that dissimilar to business car leasing in the way it works.
+There are two options available to you, Contract Hire (also referred to as Business Contract Hire, or BCH) and Finance Lease.

-Contract Hire is the most common form of leasing and involves you having a van for a set period of time while paying a fixed monthly fee.
-Once that time is up, you hand the van back with nothing else to pay.
-When you have a Contract Hire you are subject to mileage and condition restrictions.
-You agree to a set mileage, and if you go over this mileage then you will be subject to an excess mileage fee.
-You are also obliged to keep the vehicle in a condition that is in line with the BVRLA Fair Wear and Tear Guide.
-When the time comes to hand the vehicle back and the vehicle is damaged beyond the Fair Wear and Tear Guide then you will be subject to damage charges.
+*Any vehicle on a Contract Hire Agreement is subject to mileage and condition restrictions.
+You agree to a set mileage per year and if you go over this mileage then you will be required to pay an excess mileage fee.
+You are also obliged to keep the vehicle in a condition in line with the BVRLA Fair Wear and Tear Guide.
+If, when the time comes to return your van, the damage is not in line with the standards that they have set then you will be subject to damage charges.

 How does van leasing for the self-employed work?

 If you’re self-employed then there is no reason why you should not qualify for van leasing (though we will talk about that a little later).

 You find a vehicle broker that is trustworthy and has experience in business leasing.